Thanks to Shinedown I Have Made It Through

 Let's Talk Introduction

-A few years ago (2011) I participated in BloPoWriMo (Blog Post Writing Month.)
-Every day for thirty days we were given a topic in which to write about.
+In 2011 I participated in BloPoWriMo (Blog Post Writing Month.)
+Every day for thirty days we were given a topic to write about.
 One particular day we were to write a mock letter to someone who had helped us through a tough time in life.

 This was my mock letter.
 Only, it wasn't really a letter at all.